Be Medicinewise Week 20-26 August 2018

 Q: What do you recommend as the best medication to give to my children when they are not feeling well?

-Paracetamol and ibuprofen are common symptom relief medication given by parents to children for pain and fevers.
+Paracetamol and ibuprofen are common symptom-relief medications given by parents to children for pain and fevers.
 I do advise that parents check the active ingredients in any over the counter (OTC) medicine before giving them to children.
 There are various OTC brand names, that have similar ingredients.

 Q: Can some drugs work for some people, but not for others?

-Patients may have variable response to the same medication.
+Dr Leong: Patients may have variable responses to the same medication.

 I would advise patients to regularly check the medication details (name of drug, personal details, instructions, expiry date) on their packs/bottles before taking them.

-This simple step will reduce risk of taking the wrong drugs.
+This simple step will reduce the risk of taking the wrong drugs.

 Q: What are the dangers of mixing drugs for pain relief?
-Will it make me sick, or just not be as affective?
+Will it make me sick, or just not be as effective?

-If you are taking strong painkillers such as codeine based ones, other than paracetamol and non steroidal anti- inflammatories (such as ibuprofen), it is advisable to discuss with your GP to use medication effectively and safely.
+Dr Leong: If you are taking strong painkillers such as codeine-based ones, other than paracetamol and non-steroidal anti-inflammatories (such as ibuprofen), it is advisable to discuss with your GP to use medication effectively and safely.

-However in patients with pain that last several weeks, especially more than six weeks, it is important to consult your doctor to work out a clear plan and subsequent ensuing reviews.
+However, in patients with pain that lasts several weeks, especially more than six weeks, it is important to consult your doctor to work out a clear plan and subsequent ensuing reviews.

-In theory, risk of drug to drug interaction increase with each medication added to existing medication(s), particularly if you have six or more medications.
-Nonetheless, most people tolerate medicines without major side effects.
+Dr Leong: In theory, the risk of drug-to-drug interaction increases with each medication added to existing medication(s), particularly if you have six or more medications.
+Nonetheless, most people tolerate medicines without significant side effects.

-Your doctor would be able to provide you advice on what’s most appropriate when combining different medication.
+Your doctor would be able to provide you with advice on what’s most appropriate when combining different medications.

 I highly suggest that if you take multiple medications, it is wise and safe practice to regularly review the need for each of them.

-The doctor can also report significant side effects or adverse effects to Therapeutic Goods Administration (TGA) that you may experience with medications, for future safety prescribing.
+The doctor can also report significant side effects or adverse effects to the Therapeutic Goods Administration (TGA) that you may experience with medications for future safety prescribing.

-You can consider taking generic medications as they do work the same as their patented counterparts, and they are more affordable.
+Dr Leong: You can consider taking generic medications as they work the same as their patented counterparts, and they are more affordable.

 When your doctor writes you a medication, the PBS box is usually ticked on the script.

-Some non PBS medication may be cheaper than PBS ones.
-Please do consult your local pharmacist on how to best reduce cost of medications.
+Some non-PBS medications may be cheaper than PBS ones.
+Please consult your local pharmacist on how to best reduce the cost of medications.

-You would eligible for cheaper PBS medicine if you have reached the PBS safety net threshold.
+You would be eligible for cheaper PBS medicine if you have reached the PBS safety net threshold.

 Find out 5 questions to ask your doctor about medicines and more about Be Medicinewise Week at nps.org.au/bemedicinewise